Mong-Lan tango drawing

 VIDEOS

-La Confitería Ideal, Unitango Milonga, Buenos Aires, 23 marzo, 2012, with Walter Champin (invited dancer).
+La Confitería Ideal, Unitango Milonga, Buenos Aires, 23 March, 2012, with Walter Champin (invited dancer).
 "La Milonga"

-La Elegancia en el Tango: La Confitería Ideal, Unitango Milonga, Buenos Aires, 23 marzo, 2012, with Walter Champin (invited dancer).
-"Un Tango, un Vals."
+La Elegancia en el Tango: La Confitería Ideal, Unitango Milonga, Buenos Aires, 23 March, 2012, with Walter Champin (invited dancer).

 Tango, paintings, & poetry: a video which encompasses my three loves.
 A poetry reading in Buenos Aires, in the famous milonga Canning, El Parakultural, 2010, from my book, Tango, Tangueando (bilingual version).
 And, an improvised tango performance with the celebrated Pampa Cortés (of Forever Tango), 2009.